BRINCC forms meaningul partnerships with local organisations to effect real conservation outcomes that benefit nature and communities

 A threatened ecosystem

 The Barito River watershed in Central Kalimantan is one of the frontiers of rainforest conservation.
+This remote rainforest ecosystem is one of the largest remaining areas of contiguous old-growth forest left in Borneo and is a reservoir of biodiversity and ecosystem services upon which much of Borneo depends.
 With much of the lowlands already destroyed, more pressure is being put on these highland regions, previously too remote to be financially viable.
 As such, logging and mining activity in the region is reaching an unprecedented level.
 Most of the area is already divided into concessions for companies to conduct coal and gold mining exploration, and industrial scale logging is increasingly active.
-Every day in Borneo, roads are being planned, new logging and mining concessions opened and oil palm plantations expanded; this is unlikely to stop.
+Every day, roads are being planned, new logging and mining concessions opened.
+Without conservation efforts, little of this rainforest will remain in decades to come.

 Capacity building for the next generation

 Our capacity building program aims to train the future conservation leaders in Indonesia.
 We take promising young undergraduate and postgraduate Indonesian students, and fund them to join research projects.
 We take great pride in the training we provide students, not only training them in field research but supporting them to manage their own research projects, budgets and logistics.
 Recent graduates of our capacity building program have gone on to work for international conservation NGOs, multinational organisations and top Indonesian Universities.